JOJ0/synadm/README.md

 ```
 or
 ```
-synadm user detail
+synadm user details
 ```

 will show help for the particular subcommand right away.

 *Note: A complete list of currently available commands is found in in chapter [implementation status / commands list](#implementation-status--commands-list)*